 It helps keep conflict to a minimum and speeds the process along.
 Basically, it gets everyone where they want to be with a minimum of time and trouble.

-Because it can hang up on one issue, uncontested divorce tends to work best in straightforward cases, like shorter marriages with little shared property and no children.
-That’s not necessarily a requirement, but it’s easier to accomplish in these conditions.
+Because it can hang up on one issue, uncontested divorce tends to work best in straightforward cases.
+Think shorter marriages with little shared property and no children.
+That’s not necessarily a requirement, but it’s much easier to accomplish in these conditions.

 Cost is another huge benefit of uncontested divorce.
 They’re generally much less expensive.
-When both spouses agree to the terms ahead of time, there’s no need for extensive preparation, multiple appearances, and negotiating back and forth.
+When both spouses agree to the terms ahead of time, there’s no need for extensive preparation, multiple court appearances, and back and forth negotiations.

 3. What Are The Drawbacks?